ropensci/osmextract/cran-comments.md

 ## Release summary

 This is a minor release.
 We modified several examples and tests to fix the errors reported by CRAN checks a few days ago: https://cran.rstudio.org/web/checks/check_results_osmextract.html

+Tests and examples write only in the R sessions's temporary directory.

 ## Test environments
 - local Windows install, R 3.6.3